ParaxialTechnologies/SAMI-VAPALS-ELCAP/java/tests/README.md

 ## VA-PALS Tests

 This is a sub-module of the VA-PALS project that aims to test all functionality.
-Mosts tests are integration tests and require a running VistA instance.
+Most tests are integration tests and require a running VistA instance.

 To execute the test, simply run `gradle test`.
 Without setting additional properties, some defaults will be used.